dhis2/dhis2-docs/src/commonmark/en/content/user/manage-users-user-roles-and-user-groups.md

   - You can assign each user to organisation units.
 Then the user can enter data for the assigned organisation units.

+  - You can set an expiration date to individual users

 <table>
 <caption>User management terms and definitions</caption>
 <colgroup>